AEI Board Members

 Robert L. Lynch is the president and CEO of Americans for the Arts, the national organization dedicated to advancing the arts and arts education in people's lives, schools, and communities.
 He was executive director of the National Assembly of Local Arts Agencies for 12 years and managed the successful merger of that organization with the American Council for the Arts to form Americans for the Arts in 1996.
 In 2005, he oversaw the merger of the Arts and Business Council, Inc. into Americans for the Arts.
 In 2005, Bob also created the Americans for the Arts Action Fund and its connected political action committee to engage citizens in advocating for the arts and arts education to ensure arts-friendly public policies.
 With more than 30 years of experience in the arts industry, Bob is motivated by his personal mission to empower communities and leaders to advance arts and arts appreciation in society.
 Under his 23 years of leadership, the services and membership of Americans for the Arts has grown to over 50 times its original size in 1985.
 He has personally reached audiences in 49 states and eight countries, ranging from Native American tribal gatherings to the U.S. Armed Forces in Europe and the president of the United States.
 Bob currently serves on the board of the Craft Emergency Relief Fund, the Arts Extension Institute, and the University of Massachusetts-Amherst College of Humanities and Fine Arts Board.
 He earned a bachelor’s degree in English from the University of Massachusetts-Amherst.
 Bob plays the piano, mandolin, and guitar, and lives in Washington, DC.
 Robert L. Lynch was the Director of the Arts Extension Service from 1976 to 1985.

 Stan Rosenberg was named President of the Massachusetts Senate, on Jan.
-7, 2015, becoming the first senator in the state's history to hold this leadership position.
-This appointment came after he served seven years in other leadership posts: four as Assistant Majority Leader and three years as the first western Massachusetts legislator to chair the Senate Committee on Ways and Means.
+7, 2015, and was the first President Pro Tem.
+These appointments came after he served seven years in other leadership posts: four as Assistant Majority Leader and three years as the first western Massachusetts legislator to chair the Senate Committee on Ways and Means.
 Stan is a 1977 graduate of the University of Massachusetts Amherst, where he worked for eight years, first as the founding Director of the Arts Extension Service and then as Director of the Community Development and Human Service Programs in the Division of Continuing Education.

-Shirley Sneve, Executive Director at Vision Maker Media, whose mission is to support the creation, promotion, and distribution of Native public media.
-She directs the television production fund and the AIROS Radio Network.
+Shirley Sneve is Vice-president of Broadcasting for Indian Country Today.
+She led Vision Maker Media from 2004 to 2019, and the Tiwahe Foundation in Minneapolis until 2020.
 She moved to Nebraska from Amherst, MA, where she was director of Arts Extension Service from 2001-2004.
 A member of the Rosebud Sioux Tribe in South Dakota, Shirley was a founder of Northern Plains Tribal Arts Juried Show and Market, the Oyate Trail cultural tourism byway, and the Alliance of Tribal Tourism Advocates.
 She has been the director of the Washington Pavilion of Arts and Science Visual Arts Center in Sioux Falls, assistant director of the South Dakota Arts Council and minority affairs producer for South Dakota Public Broadcasting.
 Shirley has been adjunct professor in Native American Studies at Augustana College and the University of Sioux Falls, and a community cultural planning consultant.
-She is a graduate of South Dakota State University in journalism, with minors in music, Native American Studies and German.
-Graduate work at the Universities of South Dakota and Massachusetts focused on management, community building and the arts.
-In addition to her work on the board of AEI, Shirley serves on the board of The Association of American Cultures (TAAC).